strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 kubectl port-forward svc/cruise-control-ui 8090:80
 ```

-Then navigate ‘http://127.0.0.1:8090’ in your browser
+Then navigate [‘http://127.0.0.1:8090’](http://127.0.0.1:8090) in your browser

 ![Cruise Control Frontend]({{ "/assets/images/posts/2019-08-08-cruise-control-frontend.png" }})

 ## Conclusion

-Although it is possible to run a Cruise Control UI instance alongside a Strimzi-managed Kafka cluster like this, it is still dangerous!
+Although it is possible to run a [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) UI instance alongside a Strimzi-managed Kafka cluster it is only possible when the Cruise Control REST API security settings are disabled.
-To allow the Cruise Control UI access to the Cruise Control Rest API we must disable the REST API security settings.
-Having these security settings disabled gives users full access to the Cruise Control API and allows them to perform potentially destructive Cruise Control operations that are not coordinated or supported by Strimzi Operator.
+Having these security settings disabled exposes the Cruise Control API to potentially destructive Cruise Control operations that are not coordinated or supported by Strimzi Operator.
 If using the Cruise Control UI with a Strimzi-managed Kafka cluster, it is best to stick with using it solely for monitoring your cluster, not for operating on it.
 That being said, use at your own risk!